Node Base Addresses

 Sentinet Node base addresses are assigned during the Node Configuration Wizard from the machine on which the Sentinet Node is deployed.
 These base addresses are then reported to the Sentinet Repository.
 Sentinet Administrators can later update them by running Node Configuration Wizard embedded into the IIS Manager Console.
 The Sentinet Node Host name can also be changed at any time from the Sentinet Administrative Console, because it affects only how services' metadata is emitted and does not affect actual runtime.

-Exception: Sentinet Node is assigned a Microsoft Service Bus address.
+Exception: Sentinet Node is assigned Microsoft Azure Service Bus address(es).

 In this case, a Sentinet Node base address is an external Service Bus address that is irrelevant to the IIS Server address on which the Sentinet Node is deployed.
-Now, the IIS Server is used as a hosting environment for the Microsoft Service Bus virtual services, that do not use the IIS Server listening capabilities.
-These virtual services hosted on a Sentinet Node create outbound connections to the Service Bus.
-Their base addresses are typically created from the Sentinet Administrative Console by assigning a Service Bus Namespace, an Issuer Name and an Issuer Key that correspond to a Microsoft Service Bus account (Sentinet also supports all other types of the Microsoft Service Bus credentials.
-See the Integration with Microsoft Azure Service Bus chapter for more details on how to configure Sentinet Nodes with the Microsoft Service Bus).
+IIS Server in this case is used as a hosting environment for the Azure Service Bus virtual services, which do not use the IIS Server listening capabilities.
+These virtual services hosted on a Sentinet Node create outbound connections to the Azure Service Bus.
+Their base addresses are typically created from the Sentinet Administrative Console by assigning a Service Bus Namespace, an Issuer Name and an Issuer Key that correspond to a Azure Service Bus account (Sentinet also supports all other types of the Azure Service Bus credentials.
+See the Integration with Microsoft Azure Service Bus chapter for more details on how to configure Sentinet Nodes with the Microsoft Azure Service Bus).

 See Integration with Microsoft Azure Service Bus chapter for more details.